zer0Kerbal/FuelTanksPlus/docs/ManualInstallation.md

 To install, place the NecroBones folder inside your Kerbal Space Program's GameData folder:

-* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
+* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**
   * Delete `<KSP_ROOT>/GameData/NecroBones/FuelTanksPlus`
-* Extract the package's `NecroBones/` folder into your KSP's GameData folder as follows:
+* Extract the package's `NecroBones` folder into your KSP's GameData folder as follows:
   * `<PACKAGE>/NecroBones` --> `<KSP_ROOT>/GameData`
     * Overwrite any preexisting file.
   * you should end up with `<KSP_ROOT>/GameData/NecroBones/FuelTanksPlus`